ShimmyMySherbet/Minehut.Net/README.md

 # Minehut.Net
-This project allows for easy intergration to your minehut account/server.
-It includes all of the features of the minehut backend API, including the ability to make/verify accounts.
+This project allows for easy integration to your minehut account/server.
+It includes all the features of the minehut backend API, including the ability to make/verify accounts.

-This project was written in Visual Basic, but as it is a .NET library, it makes no differance to using it in C#.
+This project was written in Visual Basic, but as it is a .NET library, it makes no difference to using it in C#.

 # Documentation
 The first part you will need to know, the bulk of this library is in the MinehutAPIClient

 ## MinehutAPIClient
 Most of the features of the minehut API will require logging in, so you can access your servers.
 To do this, use the Login() method.
-For most of the functions contain within this class, it is recomended to import the Minehut.Types class.
+For most of the functions contain within this class, it is recommended to import the Minehut.Types class.
 ```C#
 using Minehut.Types;
 ```